mlan/docker-asterisk/src/websms/doc/websms.md

 The [Short Message Service (SMS)](https://en.wikipedia.org/wiki/SMS) [text messaging](https://en.wikipedia.org/wiki/Text_messaging) service, introduced in 1993, enabled mobile devices to exchange short text messages, using the [Short Message Peer-to-Peer (SMPP)](https://en.wikipedia.org/wiki/Short_Message_Peer-to-Peer) protocol.
 The [Session Initiation Protocol (SIP)](wikipedia.org/wiki/Session_Initiation_Protocol) include provision for [Instant Messaging (IM)](https://en.wikipedia.org/wiki/Instant_messaging) using the [SIMPLE](wikipedia.org/wiki/SIMPLE_(instant_messaging_protocol)) protocol extension, serving a similar purpose.

-Asterisk supports [SIMPLE](wikipedia.org/wiki/SIMPLE_(instant_messaging_protocol)) natively.
+Asterisk supports [SIMPLE](wikipedia.org/wiki/SIMPLE_(instant_messaging_protocol)), allowing SMS to be sent using the extended SIP method; MESSAGE, natively.
 Still many [Internet Telephony Service Providers](wikipedia.org/wiki/Internet_telephony_service_provider) (ITSP) does not offer SIMPLE but instead sends and receives SMS using a web [API](https://en.wikipedia.org/wiki/Application_programming_interface) based on [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) requests.
 This leaves Asterisk without a mechanisms to exchange SMS externally.

 The WebSMS service bridges this limitation, with the help of two components.
 One, `websmsd`, waits for incoming SMS to be sent from your ITSP and once received, forward it to Asterisk.
 The other, `websms`, is used by Asterisk to send outgoing SMS to your ITSP.